 A course designed to develop competency in teaching reading and writing skills.
-Prerequisite: EDU 201.
+This course in literacy construction is taught from the cognitive / constructivist approach.

 EDU 344 Science Methods for Middle Grades

 A course designed for middle grades science teacher candidates with the primary focus on 4-8 curriculum and teaching strategies based on state and national standards.
 Lesson planning with assessment is included.
 Field Experience with observation, planning and teaching lessons, and reflection required.
 Prerequisites: EDU 310 and 312.